tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 Like outlined in the comments above, once the program hits the end of the loop, it will go check the initial condition, and see if it is met.
 This repeats until the condition is met.
-You must be careful when defining the condition, due to being able to make the program stay in a loop infintely if the conditions are never met.
+You must be careful when defining the condition, due to being able to make the program stay in a loop infinitely if the conditions are never met.
 An easy way for this to occur is to forget to increment the counter variable in this case, and then it would forever have the value of 0.
 Due to this, the loop would run until the program was forcibly terminated by the user.